zoearen/dig245-view-source/README.md

 4 | Degree to which the metaphor was thoughtful and relevant 4 | Project is online, accessible, and linked from Moodle by the deadline 4 | Valid HTML and CSS
-5% | Bonus!
-Add a table with your weekly dream schedule (what you will do when the robots take over) 20 | Total possible
++5% | Bonus!
+Add an html table with your weekly dream schedule (what you will do when the robots take over) 20 | Total possible

 </details>